discord-plays/old-minesweeper/README.md

 # Discord Plays: Minesweeper

+**This project is out of date.
+Goto https://github.com/discord-plays-minesweeper/bot**

 Discord Plays: Minesweeper is a Discord bot started by @Kikithecat12345 and rewritten by @MrMelon54.

 This bot will be replaced by a new version once the code is complete.
 After that this repository will become archived.